ldynia/archcolider/3.ViewsAndPerspectives/UserScenariosPerspective.md

 We need to put in place mechanisms that handles submissions of two valid coupons.
 Handling of cash payment.
 This should be discussed further.

-## Scenario 2: Purchase of a meal by a subscriber
+## 2 Scenario: Purchase of a meal by a subscriber

 This journey illustrates a purchase of a meal by an occasional user - a user who is not registered in the system.
 The idea of occasional user is to convert him into a subscriber